vasilescuandrei1996/news-search-engine/README.md

 •	c.
 Find articles that have a certain word in their title
 •	d.
 Implement a profile where users can save their queries

-Data will be introduced from console.
+Data will be introduced from console and I saved it in files.